scheduling-cc/scheduling-cc-website/content/project/pyscheduling/index.md

 A﻿n easy-to-use interface is available for both single and parallel machines problems sheduling.
 In addition to both interfaces, a **benchmark** module is also available to allow it for users and especially researchers to test and benchmark their implemented methods based on our infrastructure with a given instances benchmark set.

 T﻿he package is open to contribute for anyone in order to enrich the categories infrastructure, to implement state-of-the-art methods and to tackle more constrained problems.

+T﻿his work couldn't have been without the participation of the awesome colleagues:

+* Y﻿ounes Mimene
+* K﻿arima Benatchba
+* F﻿arouk Yalaoui